JacekBialek/PriceIndices/README.md

 Białek, J. (2022).
 Scanner data processing in a newest version of the PriceIndices package, Statistical Journal of the IAOS, 38 (4), 1369-1397, DOI: 10.3233/SJI-220963.

+Białek, J. (2023).
+Scanner data processing and price index calculations in the PriceIndices R package, Slovak Statistics and Demography, 3, 7-20, ISNN: 1210-1095.

 ## Installation

 You can install the released version of **PriceIndices** from CRAN with: